SuraKarolina/SuraKarolina/README.md

 Hi there 👋

-🔭 I’m currently working on second project for QA!
+🔭 I’m currently working on third project for QA!

 🌱 I’m currently training with QA to become DevOps engineer.